7 WAYS TO HIGHLIGHT NEW DESIGN

 Furniture photography can be not necessarily only static.
 E-commerce is more demanding than visual content and high-quality stills are mandatory.
 However, adding basic animations, like 360-degree views or overlapping images of objects in front of environments to convey a feeling of movement will be more enticing for potential customers to look at.
 Another option is to add interactivity to product pages, such as smart zoom-in-out, disassemble/reassemble or omnidirectional rotation with mouse and keyboard features so that clients can examine your merchandise in any way they want and be certain of its quality.

 #7.
 Adapting Images To Mobile Devices

 Nowadays the majority of Internet users browse the web via mobile devices.
 Keep that in mind if you want to get more traffic.
 Adapt the images made with furniture photography: make them in different sizes and add smart zoom functions – HD pictures don’t fit small screens well.

-And these are just some of the ways you can make much more from furniture photography that it is originally capable of.
-Experiment, mix and match until you turn your product images into stars.
+And these are just some of the ways you can make much more from furniture photography than it is originally capable of.
+Experiment, mix, and match until you turn your product images into stars.
 And if you want to waste no time, start today!
 Get high-quality product modeling services with CGIFURNITURE for all your design and commercial needs!